 A visit to Gallatin Valley Botanical at Rocky Creek Farm is a classic Bozeman tradition in the fall, and fun for the whole family!
 The Fall Festival starts on September 29th and runs through the end of October on Fridays (1:00 - 5:00 pm) Saturdays (9:00 am - 5:00 pm) and Sundays (10:00 am - 3:00 pm).
 They have wagon rides, pumpkin picking at the pumpkin patch, apple picking, cider pressing, and more!
 They also have a farm stand that will be stocked with seasonal produce, carving pumpkins, apple cider, and many more items.
 They ask that you make a free reservation online before you come, to help manage parking.
-We love that the owners have done a fantastic job of keeping this Bozeman tradition alive.
+We love that the owners have done a fantastic job of keeping this long-standing Bozeman tradition alive!

 Lindley Park is beautiful year-round, but as the leaves start to turn, this is the place you want to be!
 Tie your hammock to a tree and enjoy looking up at all the changing leaves.
 If a hammock isn't your style, bring a blanket or camp chairs and enjoy this beautiful corner of Bozeman.;

 Have you ever ridden a bike through a pile of leaves?
-We don’t care how old you are, hopping on your bike and enjoy the crisp fall air is one of the best things to do in Bozeman in the fall!
+We don’t care how old you are, hopping on your bike and enjoying the crisp fall air is one of the best things to do in Bozeman in the fall!
 Find the nearest Main Street to the Mountains trail access and explore this wonderful network of trails that winds throughout Bozeman.
-One of our favorite new bike rides in Bozeman starts at the new Story Mill Park and takes the "Path to the M", a paved multi-use path on the north side of Bridger Drive, to the M and Drinking Horse trailheads.
+One of our favorite bike rides in Bozeman starts at Story Mill Park and takes the "Path to the M" which is a paved multi-use path on the north side of Bridger Drive up to the M and Drinking Horse trailheads.

-There are a handful of great locally-owned coffee shops downtown that will be serving up some delicious, fall-inspired drinks.
-So grab a pumpkin spice something at Wild Joes, Rockford Coffee or Zocalo Coffee House and take a walk downtown.
+There are a handful of great locally-owned coffee shops downtown that are serving up some delicious, fall-inspired drinks.
+So grab a pumpkin spice something at Wild Joes, Rockford Coffee, or Zocalo Coffee House and take a walk downtown.
 Once you've explored all the shops and sights along Main Street, we suggest veering off into the neighborhoods that surround downtown and enjoying all the unique and beautiful homes in this area.
 If you are curious about what homes are for sale in downtown Bozeman, check out this post.

-We can't say for sure if this event is happening this year, but it's one of our favorites so we are keeping it on the list!
-The Kenyon Noble Annual Junior Carpenter Pumpkin Carving Contest is happening this year!
+We are so excited that the Kenyon Noble Junior Carpenter Pumpkin Carving Contest is happening this year!
 This is a great family event open to kids 12 and under.
 Kenyon Noble provides the pumpkins, and awards prizes to 1st, 2nd, and 3rd place in several age categories!
 You can take part at any of their store locations in Belgrade, Bozeman, and Livingston on October 21st, 2023 starting at 12:00 p.m.
 Visit the community page of their website for updates.

 Looking for ideas outside of Bozeman?
 Click here for 10 things to do in the fall in Montana